-Bridgewater is a decidedly white-collar town, with fully 88.48% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Bridgewater is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Bridgewater who work in management occupations (13.94%), sales jobs (12.04%), and office and administrative support (11.81%).
+Bridgewater is a decidedly white-collar town, with fully 88.00% of the workforce employed in white-collar jobs, well above the national average.
+Overall, Bridgewater is a town of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Bridgewater who work in management occupations (17.23%), sales jobs (9.85%), and computer science and math (9.16%).

 Also of interest is that Bridgewater has more people living here who work in computers and math than 95% of the places in the US.

 The most common language spoken in Bridgewater is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Langs. of India and Spanish.